Rana-Shabbir/assessment/README.md

 Usage:

-# In order to select configuration you need to set tags in execution
+# In order to execute your test script
 ~ behave

 # In order to prepare report run this cmd